Jamsey911/RPSLS_MP2/README.md

 The Selections screen has two alternatives when a game is completed in which the selections are removed for a breif moment and replaced with a display based on the result of the game.A green display is created when the user wins and a red display when the user has lost.

 ### RULES SECTION
-- The Rules section contains all rules user needs to know in how to play the game.
+- The Rules section contains all rules  the user needs to know in how to play the game.
 - User stories covered: 1, 3, 4, 11, 12

 ![Rules Section](docs/features/df-rules.png)

 ### SCOREBOARD SECTION
 - The Scoreboard section contains the users and computers incremented scoing figures in an easy to read fashion
-- User stories covered: 3, 4, 7, 9, 11, 12
+- User stories covered: 3, 5, 7, 9, 11, 12

 ![Scoreboard Section](docs/features/df-scoreboard.png)

 ### RESULTS SECTION
-- The Results section shows the user's and the computers recent selection along with a confirmed result.
+- The Results section shows the users and the computers recent selection along with a confirmed result.
 - User stories covered: 2, 3, 5, 8, 9, 10, 11, 12

 ![Results Section](docs/features/df-result.png)

 ### SELECTIONS SECTION
 - The Selections section consists of 5 button's for the user to choose to interact with website.
-- User stories covered: 2, 8, 11, 12
+- User stories covered: 2, 8, 10, 11, 12

 ![Selections Section](docs/features/df-selections.png)